Wives and Lovers (film): Reception

 Writing in the Los Angeles Times, critic Philip K. Scheuer wrote: "'Wives and Lovers'—title included—might be relegated to the familiar classification of Just Another Sex Comedy, Hollywood Style, but for one rather rare (for Hollywood) distinction.
 It probes a bit deeper and comes up with a still fundamental, ingrained characteristic of most Americans: Although they may make a great outward show of being 'sophisticated' and morally promiscuous, the Puritan in them usually waggles a warning finger when the sheets are really down."

+The British Board of Film Classification gave the film an X rating (over 18s).
+The Irish Film Censor, which did not then issue age-restricted ratings, passed the film for general viewing with 15 cuts.